 Berlin: Iron Curtain to Cultural Wonderland

-Divided by the Belin wall in 1961, Berlin has had a tumultuous history.
+Divided by the Berlin wall in 1961, Berlin has had a tumultuous history.
 The fall of the wall and the city’s reunification in 1989 heralded the start of a creative and cultural regeneration which continues today.
 Berlin is a hub of creativity, industry and culture.
 The city expertly melds its difficult history with a new modern outlook.
 It’s easy to understand why Berlin is one of Europe’s most popular travel destinations.

-You’ll have the opportunity to check out the city’s most iconic historical locations and explore the lesser known hotspots of Germany’s capital city.
+While in Berlin, you will have the opportunity to check out the city’s most iconic historical locations and explore the lesser known hotspots of Germany’s capital city.

 The Berlin Wall and more specifically Checkpoint Charlie were the physical and ideological border that defined a generation of Berliners and infamous crossing point from East to West Berlin during the Cold War era.

 The Brandenburg Gate was built in the 18th century when the city was part of Prussia to represent the entrance to the city.
 It was appropriated by Nazis during World War II and badly damaged during the Allied bombardment of the city.
 After the fall of the Berlin Wall the east and west governments worked together to restore it and it now stands as a symbol of peace and reunification.